18 Jun Can you Achieve an Architecturally-Designed Home From a Builder?

 This recently completed property in Clayfield is just one example of this.
 Construction of this home was the final stage of a sub-division development.
-The original property was a combination of a pre-war workers cottage and a large post-war extension and the challenge here was to satisfy the strict character code requirements of the pre-war portion of this home while achieving a new conceptual look overall.
+The original property was a combination of a pre-war workers cottage and a large post-war extension and the challenge here was to satisfy the strict character code requirements of the pre-war portion of this home while achieving a new architectural look overall.

-As Brisbane’s expert custom home builders, we were here in to look after the sub-division of the property, splitting the block into two and demolishing the post-war extension so the worker’s cottage would fit on the reduced block.
+As Brisbane’s expert custom home builders, we were engaged here to look after the sub-division of the property, splitting the block into two and demolishing the post-war extension so the worker’s cottage would fit on the reduced block.
 The cottage was then raised and moved onto its new position on the smaller site.

 Architectural concepts for houses